nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 - **RLS upgraded** — `Own Department` (previously `Department_User`) now uses a mapping table instead of comparing names directly.
 Closer to how a real deployment would work.
 - **Deployment pipeline completed** — all three stages (Dev/Test/Prod) publish and refresh correctly against a shared Warehouse.
 The Prod model is endorsed as Promoted, and RLS is checked in the Service.
 - **Version control added** — the Dev workspace is connected to Git, syncing Fabric items (Warehouse, semantic model, report) as `.pbip`, not just `.pbix`.
+- **Direct Lake and SQL-layer security tested** — a separate Direct Lake semantic model was built to measure refresh speed against Import, and to test how SQL-layer Row-Level Security behaves with Direct Lake.
+Found and fixed a real gap where securing a dimension table alone did not protect the related fact table.

 **Planned next steps**
 - **Cloud-hosted, scheduled refresh** — move from manual refresh to a set Fabric schedule.